-Each outside examiner receives instructions about how to access the online thesis, a copy of the Honors Program Guidelines, an Individual Evaluation Form, an Outside Examiner Expense Form, and an IRS W-9 Form.
-To receive the honorarium and qualify for reimbursement of any travel expenses, the outside examiner must submit a completed Outside Examiner Expense Form with all applicable receipts and IRS W-9 Form to Academic Services, 7 Lane Hall, 2 Andrews Road, Bates College, Lewiston, Maine, 04240 by the date listed on the Outside Examiner Expense form.
+Each outside examiner receives instructions about how to access the online thesis, a copy of the Honors Program Guidelines, links to the Individual Evaluation Form, IRS W-9 Form, and relevant travel reimbursement forms.
+To qualify for reimbursement of any travel expenses, the outside examiner must submit all applicable receipts to the Academic Administrative Assistant for the appropriate department or program, as well as submit the IRS W-9 Form electronically by the date listed on the Honors Timeline Checklist.